hamdi777/RBACan/README.md

 # Rbacan

-a Role-based access control tool to manipulate user access to the functionnalities of your application
+a Role-based access control tool to control user access to the functionnalities of your application

 ## Installation